SAP/ui5-webcomponents/docs/3-customizing/05-css-modules.md

 # CSS Modules
 ## What Are CSS Modules?
 [CSS Modules](https://github.com/css-modules/css-modules/) are CSS files where all class names and animation names are scoped locally by default.
-They help us to provide styles which could be used to improve the styles of components to make them suitable for specific use cases.
+They help us to provide styles which could be used to improve the existing styles / visual appearance of components and to make them suitable for specific use cases.

 ## Local Scope
 CSS Modules have class selectors scoped locally by default.
 For instance, the class `inputIcon` is specific to that file.
 This is useful when the class is used in micro-front-end scenarios.